GSA CEO Wally Stevens Retires, Brian Perkins Transitions Into Role

 “Wally Stevens has been a visionary and strategic leader in the seafood industry for over 50 years,” said Bill Herzig, GSA strategic advisor and a member of the GSA board of directors and executive committee.
 “When Wally came to the Global Aquaculture Alliance (GAA) in 2007, the organization had tremendous assets like Dr. George Chamberlain, but its business model was underdeveloped and its reach was relatively narrow.
 With Wally and George partnering on science and business strategies, and with Wally’s incredible skills for coalition building, GAA has now become GSA, an organization with a global reach and the ability to help support the sustainable growth of the industry.
 The entire industry is more sustainable and forward-looking because of Wally’s vision and leadership.
 All of us in the industry owe Wally a huge debt of gratitude.”

 Stevens’ career in seafood dates back to 1971.
 He acted as senior VP of operations at Booth Fisheries Co. in New Hampshire, followed by president of salmon-farming company Ocean Products in Maine.
 He was president of Boston-based distributor Slade Gorton & Co. for more than 17 years.
 Stevens has also been active in the National Fisheries Institute, serving as its chairman in 2001 and co-founding the organization’s Future Leaders program in 1998.
 Wally was inducted into the Boston Seafood Hall of Fame by the Boston Fisheries Foundation in 2017.
 In 2018, Stevens was the recipient of GSA’s Lifetime Achievement Award, which was renamed the Wallace R. Stevens Lifetime Achievement Award in his honor.
-Stevens was also heavily involved in two GSA offshoots, the Responsible Aquaculture Foundation (renamed The Center for Responsible Seafood in 2021) and Global Seafood Assurances (which merged with GSA during this year’s rebranding initiative).
+Stevens was also heavily involved in the Responsible Aquaculture Foundation (renamed The Center for Responsible Seafood in 2021).

 Aside from seafood, Wally is a trustee of the University of New Hampshire System and a 1962 graduate of Plymouth State University in New Hampshire.